xyqlx/rain/README.md

 ## Other features

-- Parameter's value can be initialized by url parameters
+- The value of the parameter can be initialized by url parameters
+- The value of the parameter can also be changed in the input box (can breakthrough the limit of the range)
 - Url parameter will be updated when you change the value of the parameter

 ## Problems